bvibber/ogv.js/README.md

 * changed download streaming method to avoid data corruption problem on certain files
 * fix for seek on very short WebM files
 * fix for replay-after-end-of-playback in WebM

-1.5.8 - 2018-08-08
-* fixes for a few stray globals
-* update buildchain to emscripten 1.38.11
-* update webpack to 4.x
-    * minified main ogv.js endpoints
-* opus built with --enable-float-approx
-* fix display of WebM files with resolution changes
-* fix green edges on some VP9 files
-* update opus to 1.2.1
-* update ogg to 1.3.3
-* update vorbis to 1.3.6
-* remove old 'delay-audio' A/V sync behavior mode
-* added video, audio bitrate to stats & demo

-1.5.7 - 2018-02-19
-* fix for linear seek in audio/webm
-* updated build chain to emscripten 1.37.34
-* performance optimization for VP8 and VP9 on IE 11
-    * roughly 15-25% performance improvement
-    * uses direct multiplication instead of slow polyfill of Math.imul
-* performance optimization for VP8 loop filter
-    * roughly 10% performance improvement in Safari, Edge wasm builds
-    * smaller improvement in JS
-* performance optimization for Opus audio
-    * now compiled with optimization, about 4x faster
-* built module wrappers with closure compiler
-    * shaves a few kilobites off load size
-* updated audio-feeder to 0.4.9
-    * volume changes now apply immediately on IE
-    * float precision for audio on IE

-1.5.6 - 2018-01-29
-* detect and work around WebAssembly failure on iOS 11.2.2/11.2.5

-1.5.5 - 2018-01-22
-* allow linear seeking on WebM files without cues, such as audio/webm

-1.5.4 - 2018-01-19
-* updated yuv-canvas to 1.2.1
-    * fixes playback on iOS 9
-* fix loading of WebM files under 256kb

-1.5.3 - 2018-01-18
-* fix canPlayType() to recognize WebM
-* updated build chain to emscripten 1.37.28
-* minor internal source cleanup

-1.5.2 - 2017-12-09
-* use magic bytes sniffing to choose demuxer
-    * fixes WebM in blobs and in Safari
-* update to stream-file 0.2.3
-    * fixes error loading blob URLs in Safari

-1.5.1 - 2017-12-05
-* use Content-Type to choose demuxer instead of URL extension (rolled back in 1.5.2)

-1.5.0 - 2017-11-09
-* cleaned up console logging
-* enable WebM by default
-* enable WebAssembly by default if available
-* allow memory growth on WebAssembly
-* build modules with -O3 instead of -O2
-* disabled experimental pthreads build for now
-* updated yuv-canvas
-    * improved image filtering/scaling on Windows
-    * work around broken object-fit on Edge 16
-* updated stream-file to 0.2.1
-    * fixes error on abort during network load

-1.4.2 - 2017-04-24
-* support 8-bit 4:2:2 and 4:4:4 subsampling in VP9

-1.4.1 - 2017-04-07
-* fix for seek shortly after initialization
-* fix for some missing instance constants

-1.4.0 - 2017-04-06
-* fastSeek() is now fast; seeks to first keyframe found.
-* VP9 base profile support in WebM container (8-bit 4:2:0 only).
-* Safari no longer complains about missing es6-promise.map source map
-* Smoother playback on low-end machines prone to lag spikes: when A/V sync lags, keep audio running smoothly and resync video at the next keyframe.
-To restore previous behavior, set `sync: 'delay-audio'` in options.
-* Experimental Web Assembly builds of all modules; set `wasm: true` in options to force on.
-* `error` property now returns an `OGVMediaError` object instead of string.
-* Decode pipeline up to 3 frames deep to aid in momentary spikes.
-* Experimental multithreaded JS builds for VP8 and VP9; set `threading: true` in options to force on.
-* Fixed bad autodetection of files in root dir

-1.3.1 - 2017-02-24
-* Fix for seeking before load completes
-* Fix for bisection seeking in very short Ogg files

-1.3.0 - 2017-02-08
-* Separated XHR and caching out to stream-file package
-* more aggressive in-memory buffering should improve audio seek performance
-* improved seek precision on audio files
-* fix for Ogg files with stream id of 0

-1.2.1 - 2016-09-24
-* Performance fixed for playback of Ogg Theora with many duplicate frames ("1000fps" files from ffmpeg)
-* Report actual fps (ignoring dupe frames) for Ogg Theora
-* Delay loading when using preload="none"
-* Fix regression in IE 10 network layer

-1.2.0 - 2016-09-19
-* Separated software and WebGL paths to yuv-canvas package
-* fixed regression in WebM frame rate handling
-* buffer up to 3 decoded frames for smoother playback
-* smoother audio in the face of short delays (drop late frame if next one is already decoded)
-* fixed regression in seeking non-indexed Ogg files
-* updated libvpx

-1.1.3 - 2016-06-27
-* fix play-during-seek bug that interacted with video.js badly

-1.1.2 - 2016-06-27
-* better a/v sync
-* muted autoplay works on iOS
-* numerous seeking-related race-condition fixes
-* more consistent performance on low-end machines
-* supports cross-domain hosting of worker and Flash audio shim
-* seeking now works in WebM as well as Ogg
-* cleaner multithreading
-* lots of little fixes

 See more details and history in [CHANGES.md](https://github.com/brion/ogv.js/blob/master/CHANGES.md)